 Centered on Civil Liberties & Political Issues, Human Development & Socioeconomic Matters

 Every now and then, you read some comments or hear people blaming Muslims and Arabs for the ongoing chaos and unending violence currently happening throughout the world.
-At large, people, mainly those living in the North Western hemisphere, criticize most of the Muslim world, Arab countries in particular, for being cruel, belligerent and undeferential of international human rights.
+At large, people, mainly those living in the north-western hemisphere, criticize most of the Muslim world and Arab countries in particular, for being cruel, belligerent and indifferent to international human rights.
 They see most Arab and Muslim people as either ferocious extremists or dormant notional populists, or fluffy pleasure seekers.

-Many of those blamers relate the inscrutable case of Muslim and Arab nations to the intense presence of Islamic fundamentalism and extremism, others to the rigid application of Islamic Sharia (laws) and traditions, some others to the spread of poverty, lack of civil education and general awareness.
-While, moderate analysts link it up to several sociopolitical factors: primarily to the absence of democracy and real human development, to the existence of autocratic regimes, prolonged colonization and indirect foreign dominance.
+Many of those blamers relate the inscrutable case of Muslim and Arab nations to the intense presence of Islamic fundamentalism and extremism, others to the rigid application of Islamic Sharia (laws) and traditions, some others to the spread of poverty, a lack of civility education and general awareness.
+While, moderate analysts link it up to several sociopolitical factors: primarily to the absence of democracy and real human development, to the long presence of autocratic regimes, prolonged colonization, and indirect foreign dominance.

-Many Muslims analysts associate the current chaotic sociopolitical situations to the rise and spread of foreign ideologies; like socialism, communism, capitalism and wild liberalistic notions.
-While a large number of Arabs and Muslims relate their economic stagnation to some ceaseless foreign political manipulative process and covert intelligence operations.
-They also believe that such unenviable foreign activities, along with the unending series of security threats, are constraining their political will and national capabilities to employ their economic resources as per their own political and socioeconomic interests.
+Many Muslims analysts associate the current chaotic sociopolitical situations to the rise and spread of foreign ideologies; like socialism, communism, capitalism, and other wild notions.
+Meanwhile, most Arabs and Muslims relate their economic stagnation to some ceaseless foreign political scheming and covert intelligence operations.
+They also believe that such unenviable foreign activities along with the unending series of security threats are constraining the political will and national capabilities of Arab countries to employ their economic resources according to their own political and socioeconomic interests.

-Actually, given the notions and accusations of both camps, one starts to wonder who is to blame, and what is the mere fact of such contentious matter?
-Obviously, none is easy to answer.
+Given these arguments and accusations, one starts to wonder whom to blame for Muslims unending nightmares; and what is the fact of such contentious matter?
+Obviously, it is difficult to find the answer.

-To get onto such case, however, one have to leave off his/her absorbed suspicions, prejudice and prejudgments in order to be able to ideate the bare truth.
+However, to get onto such case, people have to leave off their absorbed suspicions, prejudice and prejudgments so that they could ideate the bare truth.
 As neutral as possible, the unfortunate fact is that most of those allegations and conclusions are somehow valid.
 Otherwise, it would not have been that knotty to build real trust between East and West.

-Looking to the East in an attempt to tag one common destabilizing factor (though some have more than one) among many restless Asian and African countries, such as China, Myanmar, Philippine, Indonesia, India, Bangladesh, Pakistan, Afghanistan, Azerbaijan, Chechnya, Turkey, Cyprus, Iran, Iraq, Syria, Lebanon, Jordan, Palestinian territories, Bahrain, Yemen, Somalia, Sudan, Egypt, Libya, Tunisia, Algeria, Morocco, Mali, Nigeria and others, will bring out one answer.
+Looking to the East in an attempt to tag one common destabilizing factor (though some have more than one) among many restless Asian and African Muslim countries such as Bangladesh, Pakistan, Afghanistan, Azerbaijan, Chechnya, Turkey, Iran, Iraq, Syria, Jordan, Palestinian territories, Bahrain, Yemen, Somalia, Sudan, Egypt, Libya, Tunisia, Algeria, Morocco, Mali, and Nigeria; or have weighty Muslim communities like Lebanon, China, Myanmar, Philippine, Indonesia, India, and Cyprus, for instance, will bring out one answer.
 Away from any defensive instinct or justification, it is the heavy presence of hardline Islamic fundamentalist groups and adverse role of militant Muslim extremists.

-Likewise, a look into the regional security and political conditions of the Arab world, the supposed guiding center of the Muslim world, will show that Arab countries are struggling to cope with the aftereffects of devising many militant radical groups, not to discuss why some Arab authorities have clandestinely supported Islamic fundamentalism for more than half-century.
-In fact, Arab governments are now paying a heavy price to decommission the fanatic killing machines, they themselves, along with the U.S., have caused to sprout in order to fight the communist Soviet Union in Afghanistan.
+Likewise, a look into the regional security and political conditions of the Arab world, the supposed guiding center of the Muslim world, will show that Arab countries are struggling to cope with the aftereffects of devising many militant radical groups–not to discuss why some Arab authorities have clandestinely supported Islamic fundamentalism for more than half-century.
+In fact, Arab governments are paying now a heavy price to decommission the fanatic killing machines, which they themselves and the U.S. have created in order to fight the communist Soviet Union in Afghanistan.

-As to the issue of Islamic Sharia and traditions, albeit that the present malpractices and inflexible frame of mind of many Muslims are mislabeling the entire Muslim world, nonetheless the fact is that the current pattern is neither intrinsic in Islam nor based on Islamic divine dictations.
+As to the issue of Islamic Sharia and traditions, albeit that the present malpractice and the inflexible frame of mind of some Muslims are mislabeling the entire Muslim world, nonetheless, the current pattern of practice has no ground in the Quran or in other Islamic dictations.
 Actually, the issue of rigidity is an agelong cleric-made case, which is a dispiriting case to the mass majority of moderate Muslims—let alone Muslim and non-Muslim intellects.

-Like or not, the responsibility falls on all Islamic religious authorities (industries would be more accurate) as well as on their fundamentalist peers, who have wrongly misinterpreted and falsely redefined a number of pivotal Islamic teachings just to maintain a solid grip over the social life of Muslim people, especially over those devout and poverty-stricken Muslims.
-Disregarding that, in Islam, there are no clergymen or always-right Imams or divine commandment, which grants those religious industries the right to impose their readings on the Muslim masses, given that the Qur’anic scripture call for the abolishment of all sorts of priesthood, clergy and sheikhdom.
+Like or not, the responsibility falls on all Islamic religious authorities (industries would be more accurate) and their fundamentalist peers, most of whom have wrongly misinterpreted and falsely redefined many pivotal Islamic teachings just to maintain a solid grip over the social life of Muslim people, especially over pious and poverty-stricken Muslims.
+Disregarding that, the Quran denounces the role of clergymen, and has not granted any authority to those always-right Imams, divine commanders, and their religious industries the right to impose their readings on the Muslim masses; since the Quranic scriptures call for the abolishment of all sorts of priesthood, clergy, and sheikhdom.

-On the socioeconomic and human development track, there is no doubt that the big share of Muslim nations are among the poorest countries of the world, seeing that even rich Arab countries have failed to reduce their high levels of poverty and illiteracy.
-It is depressing to know that, according to UNHDR 2010, around 40% (over 140 million) of Arab population including oil-rich countries live below the poverty line.
-While on the literacy level, one in three Arab people is illiterate (over 120 million people), including 46.5% of all Arab women.
-To make it worst, albeit the obvious failure of Arab countries, they keep talk fancy about the importance of human development and economic progress, rather than putting forth efforts to overcome these disastrous shortcomings
+On the socioeconomic and human development track, there is no doubt that the big share of Muslim nations are among the poorest countries of the world, seeing that even rich Arab countries have failed to reduce their countries’ high levels of poverty and illiteracy.
+It is depressing to know that, according to UNHDR 2010, around 40% of Arab population (over 140 million) including oil-rich countries lives below the poverty line.
+While on the literacy level, one in three Arab people is illiterate (over 120 million people) including 46.5% of all Arab women.
+To make it worse, most Arab governments camouflage their failure by lecturing their people about the importance of human development and economic progress, instead of utilizing their resources and efforts to overcome these momentous shortcomings

 In effect, this alarming reality is not only crippling any reform process and development efforts to modernize Arab and Muslim communities, but also adding enormous risks to the security and safety of all nations, since poverty and ignorance are the bottom layers of terrorism and criminal acts.

-To their discredit, most Arab authorities, likewise many other Muslim countries, still blame other nations for their cultural downslope and low nation-worth, whereas they should blame themselves, admit their fatal mistakes and start over a new liberal path of life while they can.
+To their discredit, many Arab and Muslim authorities, still blame other nations for their cultural downslope and low nation-worth.
+Whereas, they should blame themselves first, admit their fatal mistakes and start over a new liberal path of life while they can.

-Arab and Muslim governments and people alike should contemplate what Imam Al-Shafi’i said more than one thousand two hundred years ago.
+However, if Arab and Muslim governments and people alike really want to change that reality, they should act in accordance with what Imam Al-Shafi’i said before one thousand two hundred years ago.

 بقَدْرِ الكدِّ تُكتَسَبُ المَعَالي *** ومَنْ طَلبَ العُلا سَهِرَ اللّيالي